deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 After a while she straightened up and looked around.
 “I, uh… Hmm.
 Good thing it’s early in the morning.”

 They helped each other to their feet, where she recovered her composure by adjusting her hair, and he recovered his by adjusting his clothes.
-She was right, one benefit of their just-after-sunrise routine was that the park was basically empty and as far as he could tell their public display of affection had gone unnoticed.
+She was right, one benefit of their just-after-sunrise routine was that the park was basically empty and as far as he could tell their public display of affection had gone un-witnessed.

 “Whew.
 Uh… Hmm.”
 She turned to look at him and finally seemed to have got her balance back. “...Yeah.
 You can take me to dinner tomorrow.”

 Derek snorted and laughed.
-“Real casual.
-I’m convinced.”
+“Real convincing.
+Very casual.”

 She rolled her eyes, but she was smiling. “...Really though?
 I… I mean, my relationship with the SOR has never been great...”